 Private Vehicles i.e. Cars and Bikes | Self Drive or Ride to Spiti Valley

-For cars, although an SUV/MUV is good to have and a 4WD SUV will definitely help but I have seen hatchbacks (including Altos and Nano) and sedans doing good enough job on Hindustan – Tibet Highway or in Spiti Valley.
-If you want to try your sedan or hatch back drive to Spiti Valley then one must drive with extra care and caution and especially in Kinnaur Valley and road from Kinnaur to Tabo.
+However, I have seen hatchbacks (including Altos and Nano) and sedans doing good enough job on Hindustan – Tibet Highway or in Spiti Valley.
+If you want to drive your sedan or hatchback to Spiti Valley via Kinnaur then you must drive with extra care and caution, especially in Kinnaur Valley and the road from Kinnaur to Tabo.

 Hiring a Private Taxi | Taxi Number or Private Number

 You can also hire a taxi from Shimla or Chandigarh or Delhi to travel on the road to Spiti Valley via Kinnaur Valley.
 It is always better to hire Xylo or Scorpio and mostly the charges ranges from 3000 to 3500 per day from Shimla depending upon the season of travel, number of days you will travel and your bargaining skills.
 But, if you’re traveling in a group, this might not be that expensive of a proposition.

 Better confirm from the driver if he has done the route over Spiti Valley and when was the last time he did go on that route.
 Many times, drivers from Shimla are good but sometimes they are majorly bogged onto local routes in Himachal Pradesh which are in no comparison to the roads of Trans-Himalayas.
 So, confirm twice before fixing a deal.
 Hence, it is best to travel to Shimla and rent a taxi from a known driver who has been to Spiti Valley routes.

 You can always get connected with local taxi drivers in this list of taxi drivers in Kinnaur and Spiti Valley.